-He is also an adjunct professor at Carnegie Mellon University Silicon Valley where he teaches a graduate level course on Human-Computer Interaction & User Experience for Managers.
+Paolo Malabuyo is an active practitioner of branded user experience design, creative management, and educator.
+Most recently he was Director of Design at Netflix where he led teams of designers and prototypers responsible for the user experience of the world's leading internet TV brand.
+He is an adjunct professor at Carnegie Mellon University Silicon Valley where he teaches a graduate level course on Human-Computer Interaction & User Experience for Managers.

-Until January 2015 he was Vice President of Advanced User Experience Design at Mercedes-Benz Research & Development North America where he led the team responsible for discovering, designing, and prototyping the future user experience of the connected and autonomous automobile that's delightful and uniquely Mercedes-Benz.
+As Vice President of Advanced User Experience Design at Mercedes-Benz Research & Development North America he led the team responsible for discovering, designing, and prototyping the future user experience of the connected and autonomous automobile that's delightful and uniquely Mercedes-Benz.
 He also got to drive some sweet German automobiles, including the SLS AMG Roadster on a few speed-limit free portions of the world-famous Autobahn.

 Previously he was at Zynga as Director of Product in the mobile division where he worked on designing and building their new mobile social gaming network.
 He was an Executive Producer responsible for driving multiple incubation programs for Microsoft's Interactive Entertainment Business (which includes Xbox, Zune, and media businesses) and Windows Phone division.
 Most of those never saw the light of day after going through the Business/eXperience/Technology gate process except for the last one he worked on; that project defined the core user experience and value prop for the new Xbox One.

 He took a break from Microsoft as Director of User Experience at Pelago, a software startup that delivered a geosocial networking experience on the Web and mobile devices called Whrrl; Pelago was acquired by Groupon in April 2011 (this was way after he left in 2007).